-According to the HTTP Archive, as of 2018, images make up over 50% of an average website’s page weight on both desktops and mobile devices.
-That is huge! 😲 When it comes to the new mobile-first index and performance, image optimization plays a crucial role in how fast your WordPress site will be able to load.
+According to the HTTP Archive, as of December 2018, images make up over 40% of an average website’s page weight on both desktops and mobile devices.
+That is huge! 😮 When it comes to the new mobile-first index and performance, image optimization plays a crucial role in how fast your WordPress site will be able to load.
 Image compression is one of easiest optimizations you can implement which also, in turn, will have the greatest impact.
 Essentially, this entails decreasing the file size of your images by using two popular forms of compression: lossy and lossless.
 WEBP supports both compression methods!

 Today we are going to dive into both of these types of image compression and discuss which one we recommend you use.
 This can vary based on the type of business you operate.